Slate5/krage/README.md

 rake uninstall
 cd
 ```

 ## Features

 - [x] 🔰 - Game style: start game from a corner
 - [x] ⚔️ - Game style: start game from the middle
-- [x] 🗺 - info: how many more fields you should own at the end of the round to be a winner
+- [x] 🗺 - info: how many more fields player have to own at the end of this round to be a winner
 - [x] 🃏 - info: how many fields you have to conquer to gain bonus joker
 - [x] ⏳ - earn this by being fast and get extra joker (5 needed)
 - [x] 🎯 - try to place land on a map without mistake to gain these (5 needed for joker)